 Benefits of Minus Sizing

 - Deep snow Traction

 - Cold weather Performance

 Minus sizing packages can be created through our web site when you search by vehicle type.
 The cost of minus size Winter Tire & Wheel Packages are usually lower than a package maintaining your vehicle’s original equipment sizing.

 Best way to minus size for winter

 - Use the base model specifications for your vehicle.

 This is often an easy way to select an appropriate minus size tire and wheel for your vehicle.
-For example, a 2010 Toyota Matrix Base would go from its original 205/55R16 - sized tires in favor of the 195/65R15 - sized winter tires and wheels from the Matrix base model.
-The small dimensional difference, will reduce your cost while increase the vehicle’s winter performance.
+For example, a 2010 Toyota Matrix Base would go from its original 205/55R16 – sized tires in favour of the 195/65R15 – sized winter tires and wheels from the Matrix base model.
+The small dimensional difference will reduce your cost while increasing the vehicle’s winter performance.